ZupIT/beagle-docs/content/en/docs/Resources/Customization/Beagle for Android/Network Client.md

 | headers | Map<String, String> | | It is used when you need to send data via an HTTP header. |
 | statusText | String | | Returns the response message returned by the remote HTTP server. |

-## Creating a custom network client
+## Create a custom network client

-To create this class, follow the next steps.
+To create this class, follow the next steps:

 ### Step 1: Add the dependencies